Invasive garlic mustard, Clear Creek Forest, Ontario (Photo by NCC)

 Garlic mustard's negative impact on rare West Virginia white butterflies occurs in two major ways: the reduction of native host plants in the forest understory, and the direct impact of the harmful chemicals produced by the garlic mustard plant.
 This is particularly detrimental because of garlic mustard's similarity to the rare butterfly's preferred host plant, native toothwort.

-What is NCC doing to control garlic mustard?
+What is NCC doing to control this species?

 In the case of the West Virginia white, NCC is actively working to reduce habitat fragmentation, and to control garlic mustard populations in our own protected areas as well as surrounding areas.